Band Pricing

 In other words, our home will only be visible in the search results for buyers searching from any minimum price up to £2,000,000, or from £1,750,000 to any maximum price.
 In either case, our home would only sit in one price band!

-As far as our likely buyer pool is concerned, our home will indeed be visible to our likely buyer pool in this scenario, in particular, our most likely and promising buyers who are searching from £1,750,000 (or from any minimum price) and buying towards £1,850,000 as the top of their price range.
+As far as our likely buyer pool is concerned, our home will indeed be visible to the buyers within the pool in this scenario, in particular, our most likely and promising buyers who are searching from £1,750,000 (or from any minimum price) and buying towards £1,850,000 as the top of their price range.

 However, our home will miss a large portion of the rest of our likely buyer pool, in particular, our most likely and promising buyers who are searching from any minimum price and buying towards £1,750,000 as the top of their price range.

-As our home would not be visible to the rest of our likely buyer pool, i.e. those who are buying towards £1,750,000, those large portion of buyers aren’t likely to form part of, nor be able to further strengthen the buyer engagement for our home.
-The participation of those large portion of buyers could potentially serve to further strengthen the level of interest, competition and demand for our home, and be converted into offers down the line - an opportunity that we would indeed miss out on!
+As our home would not be visible to the rest of our likely buyer pool, i.e. the buyers within the pool who are buying towards £1,750,000, those large portion of buyers aren’t likely to form part of, nor be able to further strengthen the buyer engagement for our home.
+The participation of those large portion of buyers could potentially serve to further strengthen the buyer engagement, and in turn, the level of interest, competition and demand for our home, and be converted into offers down the line - an opportunity that we would indeed miss out on!

 If we are not implementing a pricing strategy that aims to encourage the strongest buyer engagement for our home, then we are not stacking the odds in our favour to achieve the best price (i.e. £1,850,000 or above), nor are we taking the necessary steps to prevent our home from the possibility of ending up stagnant and stale on the market and/or needing a price reduction later down the line to necessitate a sale!

-Next, let’s turn our attention to over ambitiously pricing one’s home.
+Next, let’s turn our attention to over ambitiously pricing or overpricing one’s home.

-In this scenario, our home will still sit in the same price band (i.e. in only one price band) with the same problems as the first scenario; only now it’s overpriced for its value!
+In this scenario, our home will once again sit in the same price band as before (in particular, sitting in only one price band) with the same problems as the first scenario from a band pricing perspective; only this time it’s overpriced for its value!

-Simply visit Rightmove or Zoopla (or any other property portal) and you will be able to observe plenty of examples of this type of approach to pricing.
-Properties ending up stagnant and stale on the market and/or needing a price reduction are mostly due to overly ambitious pricing or overpricing, but also partly due to limited visibility and exposure to buyers from just sitting in one price band!
+Simply visit Rightmove or Zoopla (or any other property portal) and you will be able to observe plenty of examples of both types of approach to pricing.
+Properties that end up stagnant and stale on the market and/or needing a price reduction are mostly due to overly ambitious pricing or overpricing, but also partly due to limited visibility and exposure to buyers.
+From a band pricing perspective, the limited visibility and exposure can, in many cases, be attributed to those properties sitting in only one price band!

 For your reference, I've put together a PDF document of a standard property search on Rightmove showing the search results, by way of an example.
 The search results include the price history for each listing where available.
 From the document, you will notice examples of properties that have become stagnant and grown stale on the market, with many having had a price reduction or successive price reductions!
 Many of those properties remain on the market as a result of overly ambitious pricing or overpricing.
 You will also notice that many of those properties are priced in such a way that they sit in just one price band, rather than priced at one of Rightmove’s price points as recommended by the portal.
+For example, you will see in the document that the property in the very first listing at the top of the search results is priced at £1,955,000.
 Click here to open the PDF document.

 So why do the property portals recommend pricing our home at one of their price points?
 Or to put it another way, why do the portals recommend band pricing?

-Band pricing is an effective pricing strategy because not only does it put into action fast pricing, saleable pricing, accessible pricing, and buyer enquiry pricing that I’ve all previously covered; it does so whilst maximising our home’s visibility and exposure to buyers from across two price bands!
+Band pricing is an effective pricing strategy because not only does it put into action fast pricing, saleable pricing, accessible pricing, and buyer enquiry pricing, all of which I’ve previously covered; it does so while maximising our home’s visibility and exposure to buyers from across two price bands rather than just one!

 What do I mean by this?